 Designated areas of the parking lot are assigned for visitors, faculty/staff, and students.
 The spaces closest to the main entrance are always reserved for visitors to the school.
 Students with a valid driver's license are allowed to drive to school and must park in the assigned area based on their class.
 For drop off, drivers should proceed into the main entrance drive down the main drive, circle in front of the main entrance, drop off their student(s) at the main doors, and exit by driving out alongside the gymnasium to the main exit.
 At pick-up, drivers should proceed down the main entrance, circle left in front of the school and begin lining up alongside the gymnasium.
+Left hand turns out of the main exit are not permitted from 7am-8am and 2pm-3pm.
+Drivers needing to turn left (west) should use the stadium exit.
 See diagram in appendix for more detail.
-The speed limit on the LHS lot, in compliance with city codes, is 15 MPH.
+The speed limit on the LHS lot, in compliance with city code, is 15 MPH.